Jeznar/GitRepo/Documentation/Work_Log.md

 22.08.29 Fix to invisibility self only and creation of Imp Shape Shift that changes token image and movement rates.
 It scans a directory of the server to validate the image before attempting to use it.

+22.09.02 Add support for CHAIN_MASTER_VOICE to Swap Senses and Find Familiar

 [Link back to my Documentation Listing](README.md)